-Steamboat Paintings, Page 2
+Steamboat Paintings, various artists page 2

 They let me into the Governor's office in the MO state capital and I took photos of paintings of 4 famous Missourians by Gari Melchers.
 Am only attaching the one of Mark Twain for you, only one relevant to your site.

 J.S.
 Rollings, politician and founder of Missouri University born 1812 Samuel L. Clemens, Mark Twain born 1835 Susan E. Blow, female educator born 1843 Eugene Field born 1850

 BY WAY OF EXPLANATION, THE FOLLOWING FROM BARB SCHMIDT'S TWAIN QUOTES SITE TELLS THE HISTORY BEHIND MARK TWAIN STANDING IN THE PILOT HOUSE IN THE PAINTING: In June 1902 Clemens paid his final visit to the Mississippi River when he accepted an honorary degree at the University of Missouri in Columbia and helped dedicate a steamboat named in his honor.
 He "preached" in the Baptist Church at Hannibal.
 At St. Louis, he made a speech (see the text below) at the dedication of the steamboat MARK TWAIN.

 renamed CITY OF ST. LOUIS while a harbor boat there;

 renamed MARK TWAIN in 1902 to celebrate his visit